Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/vs-code-debugging.md

 ![Debugger play button](../assets/vs-code-debugger/debugger-play.png)
 *Fig. The start debugging button*

-Notice that the program will pause at the 1st breakpoint it encounters.
+Notice that the program will pause at the first breakpoint it encounters.

 **What are the values of the variables?**